knocklabs/docs/pages/designing-workflows/references/reference-email-layout.md

 ## Generated CSS styles

 When you use the [visual template editor](/send-notifications/designing-workflows#visual-editing-with-drag-and-drop-components) to build your email notification template, we auto-generate and include the following CSS styles in the email layout.
-They provide base styles for certain components, which you can override or extend them as needed.
+They provide base styles for certain components, which you can override or extend as needed.

 ```css Base component styles
 /* Button components */